kelly0003/python_proj1/README.md

 # python_proj1

 This is a console-based Hangman game written in Python, where players guess letters in a hidden word, and the game visualizes the progress using a "hangman" image for each incorrect guess.
-Below is a breakdown of the project, including the types of code and structures used, as well as a summary of how the game operates.
+Below a summary of how the game operates.

 Python Programming Language: The entire game is built using Python, which is well suited for console-based text games.
 It allows for easy manipulation of data structures.